namuan/archived-twitter-utils/README.md

 #### Selecting WebDriver

-`twitter-utils` uses Firefox by default but it can be overridden by providing an alternate browser.
+`twitter-utils` uses Firefox by default, but it can be overridden by providing an alternate browser.
-Currently only supporting Firefox, Safari and Chrome.
+Supporting Firefox, Safari and Chrome.

 To use Safari instead of Firefox, pass the `--browser` option before specifying the sub-command.